GDGVIT/youtube-integration-api/README.md

 <h2  align="center"> Youtube Integration API </h2>

-<h4  align="center"> The API can be used to integrate aToutube Channel's Playlist and Videos on their websites. <h4>
+<h4  align="center"> The API can be used to integrate a Youtube Channel's Playlist and Videos on their websites. <h4>

 </p>